NotSpoofed/EXO-45-Patriot/README.md

-# EXO-45-Patriot
+# Welcome-Bot
- The official repository for the Shielf of Democracy Discord Bot!
+Here lies the official repository for our welcome bot in the Shielf of Democracy!

+I wrote some of it myself and the rest with OpenAI, if you find any issues please report them immidietely, thank you.